Surface-Code Hardware Hamiltonian: Results

-\section{Hamiltonian of QPU}
+\subsection{Hamiltonian of QPU}

-In the dispersive limit, diagrammatic perturbation theory yields closed-form estimates of the interaction strengths, which we take as priors for the high-precision numerical evaluation \cite{cirqubit}.
+In the dispersive limit, we use diagrammatic perturbation theory to derive closed-form estimates of the interaction strengths, supplying priors for subsequent high-precision numerical evaluation \cite{cirqubit}, details are given in \textbf{Method}.
 For the unit cell shown in Fig.~\ref{fig:unit_cell}(a), the Hamiltonian is governed by four \emph{radial} $ZZ$ couplings and six \emph{lateral} $ZZ$ couplings that link nearest- and next-nearest-neighbor qubits.
 Beyond these pairwise terms, three-body $ZZZ$ interactions arise, either involving the central qubit together with two outer qubits or exclusively among the outer qubits, i.e.

 and throughout this work we write $\langle\cdot\rangle$ for nearest-neighbor (NN) qubit pairs and $\langle\!\langle\cdot\rangle\!\rangle$ for next-nearest neighbors (NNN).
 Our definition of neighborhood is deliberately topological rather than metric: we delete every coupler from the circuit diagram and examine the graph formed solely by qubit vertices.
 Two qubits are deemed NNs if, in this reduced lattice, no additional qubit lies between them---irrespective of the microscopic interaction pathway or their Euclidean separation on chip.
 Consequently, even in the absence of a direct coupler, qubits that occupy adjacent sites of the pruned lattice are classified as NNs.
 This convention divorces the notion of neighborhood from hardware-specific wiring and instead focuses on the connectivity that ultimately dictates error propagation and code performance.